severian5it/BoardgameNerd/README.md

 ## Acknowledgements

 Many thanks to [Simen Daehlin](https://github.com/Eventyret), he was great with his continous suggestions and push for improvements.
+I wish to express my gratitude also to Massiliano Mirante, for being the first proper user of the application, for his testing and his suggestions.

 # Contact